godfrey-leung/shopping/README.md

 - allow multiple offers associated to a product
 - add created timestamp attributes to allow future audit and analytics purposes
 - add more attribute columns for an item, e.g. expiration date
+- add product database version control, e.g. using migration tools such as alembic

 # License